 In most cases, atrial fibrillation is due to an existing heart condition.
 Atrial fibrillation can also occur in people who do not have structural heart problems.
 A thyroid disorder or other condition may cause the abnormal rhythm.
 The cause of atrial fibrillation is sometimes unknown.

 Cardioversion—This procedure uses an electrical current or drugs to help normalize the heart rhythm.

 Ablation—An area of the heart that is responsible for atrial fibrillation may be surgically removed or altered.

 creates a pattern of scar tissue in the upper chambers of the heart.
 This makes a pathway for electrical impulses to travel through the heart.
 It also blocks the pathway for fast or irregular impulses.
 The Maze procedure may also be performed as minimally invasive surgery (called

 Atrial fibrillation.
 EBSCO DynaMed website.
 Available at: ...(Click grey area to select URL) Updated September 17, 2012.
 Accessed November 9, 2012.

 Atrial fibrillation.
 CardioSmart website.
 Available at: ...(Click grey area to select URL) Accessed November 9, 2012.

-What is atrial fibrillation?
+Explore atrial fibrillation.
 National Heart Lung and Blood Institute website.
 Available at: ...(Click grey area to select URL) Updated July 1, 2011.
 Accessed November 9, 2012.

-1/2/2014 DynaMed's Systematic Literature Surveillance ...(Click grey area to select URL) Abed HS, Wittert GA, et al. Effect of weight reduction and cardiometabolic risk factor management on symptom burden and severity in patients with atrial fibrillation: a randomized clinical trial.
+1/2/2014 DynaMed's Systematic Literature Surveillance ...(Click grey area to select URL) Abed HS, Wittert GA, et al. Effect of weight reduction and cardiometabolic risk factor management on symptom burden and severity in patients with atrial fibrillation: A randomized clinical trial.
 JAMA.
-2013 Nov 20;310(19):2050-2060.
+2013;310(19):2050-2060.